 Hunting on, from or with the aid of horses or mules on WMAs (except U.S. Forest Service lands, Honobia Creek and Three Rivers WMAs) is prohibited during daylight hours during the period of Oct.
 1 – Jan.
 1 and during spring turkey season.
 Persons holding non-ambulatory permits or motor vehicle permits are exempt.

-See specific WMA regulations for other restrictions that may apply.
+See specific WMA regulations in the Appendix for other restrictions that may apply.

 Horses & Mules for Nonhunting Activities

 No person shall ride, drive, lead or keep a horse or other livestock on Department-managed lands (except on Honobia Creek and Three Rivers WMAs) during the period of Oct.
 1 – Jan.
 1 and spring turkey seasons without prior written approval from the Department.
 Individuals or parties of less than 25 may ride on areas with prior written approval of the local biologist during the closed period if no hunting conflict is determined by the biologist.

 During deer muzzleloader and deer gun seasons, riders must wear both a head covering and outer garment above the waistline consisting of hunter orange color totalling not less than 400 square inches.